KSneijders/AoE2ScenarioParser/docs/cheatsheets/data_triggers.md

 ## Different data types

-Currently, there's 4 marking types you can use to select information on the map.
+Currently, there's 4 data types you can use to select information on the map.
 These are:

 ### Area